Interactive Brokers Group, Inc. (NASDAQ:IBKR) Insider Thomas Aj Frank Sells 16,842 Shares

 - On Friday, October 22nd, Thomas Aj Frank sold 17,865 shares of Interactive Brokers Group stock.
 The shares were sold at an average price of $74.18, for a total transaction of $1,325,225.70.

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, December 14th.
-Shareholders of record on Wednesday, December 1st will be paid a $0.10 dividend.
-The ex-dividend date is Tuesday, November 30th.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, December 14th.
+Shareholders of record on Wednesday, December 1st will be issued a $0.10 dividend.
 This represents a $0.40 dividend on an annualized basis and a yield of 0.54%.
-Interactive Brokers Group’s dividend payout ratio is currently 11.76%.
+The ex-dividend date of this dividend is Tuesday, November 30th.
+Interactive Brokers Group’s payout ratio is 11.76%.

-A number of hedge funds have recently modified their holdings of IBKR.
-Public Employees Retirement System of Ohio grew its stake in Interactive Brokers Group by 8.4% in the 1st quarter.
-Public Employees Retirement System of Ohio now owns 39,069 shares of the financial services provider’s stock worth $2,854,000 after acquiring an additional 3,033 shares in the last quarter.
-MML Investors Services LLC bought a new position in Interactive Brokers Group in the 1st quarter worth about $219,000.
-Brown Advisory Inc. grew its stake in Interactive Brokers Group by 3.3% in the 1st quarter.
-Brown Advisory Inc. now owns 6,245 shares of the financial services provider’s stock worth $456,000 after acquiring an additional 200 shares in the last quarter.
-HRT Financial LP bought a new position in shares of Interactive Brokers Group during the first quarter valued at approximately $484,000.
-Finally, Nomura Holdings Inc. bought a new position in shares of Interactive Brokers Group during the first quarter valued at approximately $2,510,000.
-Institutional investors and hedge funds own 19.08% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in IBKR.
+MML Investors Services LLC bought a new stake in Interactive Brokers Group in the first quarter worth about $219,000.
+HRT Financial LP purchased a new position in Interactive Brokers Group during the first quarter valued at approximately $484,000.
+Ameriprise Financial Inc. grew its stake in Interactive Brokers Group by 48.9% during the first quarter.
+Ameriprise Financial Inc. now owns 242,796 shares of the financial services provider’s stock valued at $17,734,000 after acquiring an additional 79,726 shares in the last quarter.
+Captrust Financial Advisors grew its stake in Interactive Brokers Group by 461.1% during the first quarter.
+Captrust Financial Advisors now owns 3,002 shares of the financial services provider’s stock valued at $219,000 after acquiring an additional 2,467 shares in the last quarter.
+Finally, Royal Bank of Canada grew its stake in Interactive Brokers Group by 37.6% in the 1st quarter.
+Royal Bank of Canada now owns 207,183 shares of the financial services provider’s stock worth $15,133,000 after buying an additional 56,665 shares in the last quarter.
+19.08% of the stock is currently owned by institutional investors.

 Interactive Brokers Group, Inc operates as an investment holding company, which engages in broker or dealer and proprietary trading businesses.
 It operates through the following segments: Electronic Brokerage and Corporate.
 The Electronic Brokerage segment is a direct market access broker, which serve the customers of both traditional brokers and prime brokers.